JordanWu1997/I3_Sway_Config/README.md

 # I3_Sway_Config
 Backup for my I3WM(Xorg), <s>SwayWM(Wayland)</s>,
-and configurations of applications for the working environment in Xorg, <s>Wayland</s>
+and configurations of applications for the working environment in Xorg, <s>Wayland</s>.
+For now, some functions do not work in Wayland, still searching for alternatives in Wayland.

 Table of Contents
 =================